 "You do not think, you are just being logical!"
-Logic and paradoxes, Logical systems beyond our logic: not all proposition have truth value, and different propositions can have truth values depending on the larger context in which the question is being asked.
+Logic and paradoxes, Logical systems beyond our logic: not all proposition have truth value, and different propositions can have truth values depending on the larger context in

 Fuzzy logic: not true or false, but "certain to some extent" taken from a "certainty-uncertainty lattice".